-Businesses in Europe and the Middle East generally lag behind those in Asia, North America, and South America in developing an overall information security strategy and implementing data-use governance practices, according to 2018 GSISS findings.
+Businesses in Europe and the Middle East generally lag behind those in Asia, North America and South America in developing an overall information security strategy and implementing data-use governance practices, according to 2018 GSISS findings.

-Companies are facing new data security and privacy rules, including the EU’s General Data Protection Regulation (GDPR), which applies to any organization that does business in the EU and goes into effect in May 2018.
+Companies are facing new data security and privacy rules, including the EU’s General Data Protection Regulation (GDPR), which applies to any organization that does business in the EU and came into effect in May 2018.

 The balkanization of the internet will change how companies do business

 Country-specific requirements for companies to maintain data and application software within the geographical boundaries in which the businesses operate are expected to change how companies do business.